The Neuroscience of Fibromyalgia: Causes, Diagnosis and Potential Treatments

 Physical and psychological therapies

-Many forms of therapy are beneficial for managing symptoms.
-Trained therapists can help patients come up with a workout routine, relaxation strategies, coping mechanisms, and more.
+Many forms of therapy can be beneficial for managing symptoms.
+Trained therapists can help patients come up with a workout routine, relaxation strategies, coping mechanisms and more.
 In essence, therapists give you the tools to make meaningful lifestyle changes while supporting your emotional wellbeing.

 Physical therapies have demonstrated promising results for FMS patients.
 Physiotherapists can teach you techniques to relieve stiffness and pain and improve mobility and overall health.